 9.4.2.326 QoS Characteristics element

 - The TID subfield contains the TID value of the data frames that are described by this element.
 The TID subfield is set to the same value as the User Priority subfield by a non-UHR STA (see 35.17 EHT SCS Procedure) and by a UHR STA that does not support the Additional TID feature (see 37.x UHR SCS Procedure).
-The TID subfield is set either to the same value as the User Priority subfield or to a different value by a UHR STA that supports the Additional TID feature.
+The TID subfield is set to either to the same value as the User Priority subfield or to a different value by a UHR STA that supports the Additional TID feature.
 The values 8–15 are reserved.